 Several recent studies have begun to address this question by incorporating limited functional genomics data for variant interpretation \{cite 25261935, 27064257, 27807102}.
 For example, Hoadley et al integrated five genome-wide platforms and one proteomic platform to uniformly classify various tumor types \{cite 25109877}.
 Torchia et al integrated various genomic and epigetnic signals to identify promising therapeutic targets in rhabdoid tumors \cite{27960086}.
 Lawrence et al. incorporated large-scale genomics profiles to identify cancer drivers \{cite 23770567}.
 However, there is no systematical integration of thousands of functional genomic data sets from tens of experimental assays of various types to interpret the cancer genome.

-One way to approach noncoding variant functional interpretation problem is to experimentally evaluate the functional effects of mutating individual bases.
-This is a major endeavor of the ENCODE Consortium.
+The main goal of the ENCODE Consortium is to systematically map the functional elements in the human genome.
 In the initial release of the ENCODE annotation years ago, this was predominantly accomplished using RNA-Seq and ChIP-Seq assays on a limited number of cell types \cite{22955616}.
 The new release of ENCODE took two new directions.
-First, it considerably broadened the number of cell types with the main RNA-Seq, ChIP-Seq, and DNase-seq assays; the main ENCODE encyclopedia aims to utilize this to provide a general, unified annotation resource applicable across many cells.
-Secondly, ENCODE expanded the number of sophisticated assays such as STARR-seq, Hi-C, ChIA-pet, eCLIP and RAMPAGE on several top-tier cell lines, many of which are cancer-associated.
+First, it considerably broadened the number of cell types with the main RNA-Seq, ChIP-Seq, and DNase-Seq assays; the main ENCODE encyclopedia aims to utilize this to provide a general, unified annotation resource applicable across many cells.
+Secondly, ENCODE expanded the number of sophisticated assays such as STARR-Seq, Hi-C, ChIA-pet, eCLIP and RAMPAGE on several top-tier cell lines, many of which are cancer-associated.
 This enables precise definitions of enhancers, direct identification of enhancer-target gene links, and the construction of RNA-binding protein (RBP) networks.
 Here, we focus on top-tier cell lines by performing large-scale integration of these various assays to construct an in-depth cancer related companion resource to the general encyclopedia.
-We call this the “companion ENCODE encyclopedia resource for cancer” (or “EN-codec” for short) for interpreting the wealth of mutational and transcriptional profiles produced by the cancer research community.
+We call this the “companion ENCODE encyclopedia resource for cancer” (or “EN-codec” for short) for interpreting the wealth of mutational and transcriptional profiles produced by the cancer research community. [[JZ2MG: ENCODEC or EN-codec?]]

 Comprehensive functional characterization by ENCODE data integration

-The ENCODE top-tier cell lines provide good models not only for studying gene regulation in detail, but also for understanding cancers of the blood (K562), breast (MCF-7), liver (HepG2), lung (A549), and cervix (HeLa-S3).
+The ENCODE top-tier cell lines provide good models not only for studying gene regulation in detail, but also for understanding cancers of the blood (K562), breast (MCF-7), liver (HepG2), lung (A549), brain (SK-N-SH), and cervix (HeLa-S3).
 In different contexts, these top-tier cell lines can be "paired" with functional genomics data form normal tissue (often from epigenome roadmap) or another immortalized cell line from corresponding healthy tissue (Fig 1 A).
-Comparisons of these "TN-pairs" could help to model the differential gene regulation between tumor and normal tissues.
+We reconciled multiple related data from many normal cell types to the main tumor cell lines and believe that such comparisons of these "TN-pairs" could help to model the differential gene regulation between tumor and normal tissues.
 It is worth noting both relating these cell lines to cancers and pairing the tumor-normal matches is approximate in nature and are not intended to substitute real tumor and normal tissues.
 However, cancer is such a heterogeneous disease that even the tumor cells from one patient usually shows distinct molecular, morphological, and genetic profiles \cite{24048065}.
 It is difficult to obtain a "perfect" match even from data of real tumor and normal tissues.
 We believe that these "TN-pairs" still serve as good models for performing a wide variety of functional genomics profiles, perturbation assays, and experimental validations.
 Furthermore, many of these pairings have been used in previous analyses \{cite 25144821, 1975513}(Figure 1 A & supp Fig. s2).